tommysack/python-machine-learning/README.md

 ## How to start project

-If you use VS Code, than you don't need start container.
+If you use VS Code, then you don't need start container.
 VS Code open folder in container for you.
 Otherwise to start "ml-py" container and exec bash into container:

 ```